Baglecake/Local-DDx/README.md

 **A multi-agent collaborative AI system for medical differential diagnosis featuring dynamic specialist generation, sliding context windows, and epistemic labor division using local LLMs.**

 **v8:** This directory contains the latest version of the DDx.
 Primary refactor advances from sequential model management, implementing simultaneous model loading for persistent dual instance architecture.
-Features include precise string matching and backwards compatability for agent enahced evaluation.
+Features include precise string matching and backwards compatability for agent enhanced evaluation.

 - In addition to the features above, Version 8 offers a standardized benchmark to test against the AI enhanced evaluation in the previous iterations using the OPEN-DDx Data set.
 While a rigorous diagnostic rubric captures the structure of an academic test, the LDDx demonstrates the social dynamics at play in real, complex situations.
 As a side by side experiment, the LDDx offers a glimpse into the benefits and risks of artificial social intelligence as they apply to the sensitive context of clinical reasoning and diagnostics.
 See the version 8 README for further details.